 I am a Connecticut girl who studied theatre in Chicago, moved to Los Angeles and with a bit of elbow grease, grew to love it here.
 I currently live in Silverlake with my (very funny) husband and two (obscenely adorable) cats.

 I moved here to pursue a career in screenwriting, but soon stumbled into music supervision and haven’t turned back.
-I’ve worked at a large film/television studio, an unscripted television production company on the rise, and now am at Format Entertainment, working alongside and learning from some of the best in the business.
+I’ve worked at a large film/television studio, an unscripted television production company on the rise, and now am a music supervisor with Format Entertainment, working alongside and learning from some of the best in the business.